hnbezz/Portfolio/README.md

 ### Libraries needed

-The following lybraries are used in this project:
+The following libraries are used in this project:
 1) numpy
 2) pandas
 3) matplotlib